Start planning your trip

 You need to reserve these tickets in advance on the website for JR Tokai Tours, by phone or at branches of the JR Tokai Tours and JTB travel agency.
 You can buy tickets one month to 5 days before your travel date on the internet, up to two days before by phone, and one day beforehand at any branches of JR Tokai Tours and JTB travel agencies.
 The website is also available in English, so non-Japanese speakers need not worry.

 The table below compares the fares from Tokyo station to eight different stations: Shin-Yokohama, Nagoya, Kyoto, Shin-Osaka, Shin-Kobe, Okayama, Hiroshima, and Hakata, including those discounted tickets we introduced above.
 The prices of the Nozomi early bird round trip ticket and the Tokyo round trip super early bird ticket are divided by half.
 The currency is shown in Japanese yen.
 These prices are taken from the regular season and not the low or peak seasons when prices may differ.

 super early bird ticket

 Please use bullet trains wisely based on your travel plans.
-If you live in other countries, you can buy tickets on the Japan Rail Pass website (please check which tickets are available on the website).
+If you live in other countries, you can buy a Japan Rail Pass to explore Japan cost-efficiently.